 - creation of conditions in the classroom and use of teaching strategies to develop an internal (mental) or non-conscious grammar, as well as those necessary to learn the forms and rules necessary to write correctly;

-- use of a literacy approach in the teaching of the second language to change the focus from learning about the language to learning how to use the language;
+- use of a literacy-based approach in the teaching of the second language, to change the focus from learning about the language to learning how to use the language;

 - use of projects to direct learning so that students are concentrating on the message they wish to express rather than the learning of language forms;